Python-SIP/sip/sphinx/annotations.rst

     This boolean annotation is used to specify that the class has additional pure virtual methods that have not been specified and so it cannot be instantiated or sub-classed from Python.
+It should not be specified if all pure virtual methods have been specified.

 .. class-annotation:: AllowNone